literaryverses/Algorithms/README.md

 ### orientsFP.py
 Implements Stockmeyer's polynomial-time algorithm for finding optimal orientations for slicing floorplans.
 Needs three inputs: a normalized Polish Expression representing the floorplan, a string of dimensions represented as '(height, width)...' and non-decreasing cost function ψ that uses h and w (representing height and width respectively) as parameters.

+### simannealFP.py
+Implements simulated annealing to generate optimal floorplans given a series of dimensions expressed as a Polish Expression through a stochastic process.

+## Color <a name="color"></a>
+Algorithms involved with color.
+Primarily uses RGB to represent color.

+## conversion.py
+Converts between color representations into other formats of different color models.

+## conversion.py